 In accordance with procedures outlined in the organization's Bylaws, CSPA-NYS fills vacant Executive Board positions through a process of nominations and elections.
 As all board positions traditionally begin on November 1, CSPA-NYS will begin the process for filling vacant positions during the prior spring season.
+Additional vacancies are filled on a rolling basis.
 These processes are managed by the Elections Committee, chaired by the Past President.

 Some board positions are elected officers, filled through an elections process open to active CSPA-NYS members.
 Other board positions are appointed officers, appointed to the board by the President with the advice and approval of a simple majority of the current board.

 Interested candidates must complete a nomination form.
 CSPA-NYS members may also nominate other members to be candidates.
 Those candidates nominated by another member will be contacted by the Elections Committee and must accept the nomination by completing the nomination form themselves.

 Candidates will be asked to answer the following questions for a Candidate Statement as part of the nomination form:

 - How will you contribute to the success of CSPA-NYS and its members through this officer position?

 - What would you identify as the top two priorities for CSPA-NYS over the course of the next 1-2 years?
 How would you help to address those priorities through this officer role?

 - Please describe any relevant experience (leadership roles, executive board positions) within CSPA-NYS or other professional associations.